Chinese Surname

 Sorting of Chinese Surnames:No.64 Sung version of the Hundred Surnames: NO.116 place

-A scholar from Jiaxing during the Ming Dynasty, styled Shengzhi, and a successful candidate in the provincial examination in the Bingwu year of the Wanli era.
+An official of the Ming Dynasty, a successful candidate in the imperial examination in 1447, and served as the prefect of Chenzhou.

 '戴' is a noble surname tracing back to ancient Chinese royalty.
 It symbolizes the legacy of a once-powerful state and carries a sense of dignity and heritage.